Support - Dear Doctor - Professor Simon Fishel

 - Counselling service

-Dr Simon Fishel, PhD, is Managing Director of CARE Fertility, and is one of the world's most eminent specialists in the field of fertility treatment.
+Dr Simon Fishel, PhD, is Founder and President of CARE Fertility, and is one of the world's most eminent specialists in the field of fertility treatment.
 He is recognised for his pioneering work in embryology and IVF.
 Dr Fishel began his research in Cambridge with the late Professor Sir Robert Edwards, CBE, FRS Nobel Laureate several years before the birth of the first IVF baby in 1978.
 Later he was appointed Deputy Scientific Director of the world's first ‘test-tube baby clinic’ at Bourn Hall, Cambridge, while maintaining his lectureship at Cambridge University.
 In 1987 he was invited by the World Health Organisation and the Government of China, to establish an IVF programme in China and advise numerous clinics throughout China on the practices and principles of human IVF.
 Dr Fishel has been involved in many of the pioneering events in IVF since its inception.

 Amongst his numerous scientific firsts, Dr Fishel's early work at Cambridge during the late 1970's was the first to demonstrate that embryos are capable of responding to their environment and communicating with the uterus and external factors.
 He was also the first to show that the human embryo in vitro synthesises and secretes the pregnancy hormone HCG (Science, 1984), and early in the 1990's he was the first to demonstrate conclusively the need to permanently immobilise the sperm tail for efficient and successful ICSI in humans, and during the late 1980's and early 1990's he pioneered human sperm microinjection.